 Be patient and gentle with yourself as finding a good balance is an ongoing endeavor and will be difficult at times, so if you slip up occasionally just make adjustments and get back on track.

-However, for those wondering why am I only losing a pound a week and wanting to lose weight at a faster pace, you can incorporate more activity or physical exercise, hone your eating habits to ensure you’re eating clean, make sure you’re getting enough sleep, or try a larger caloric deficit.
+However, for those wondering about their weekly weight loss of only a pound and wanting to lose weight at a faster pace, you can incorporate more activity or physical exercise, hone your eating habits to ensure you’re eating clean, make sure you’re getting enough sleep, or try a larger caloric deficit.

-Since primarily what happens if you don’t eat enough calories on keto is expedited weight loss, it can be very tempting to want to cut out as much as possible and lose weight rapidly–but doing this too extensively can lead to malnutrition, nutrient deficiency, and even starvation.
+Since primarily the result of not eating enough calories on keto is expedited weight loss, it can be very tempting to want to cut out as much as possible and lose weight rapidly–but doing this too extensively can lead to malnutrition, nutrient deficiency, and even starvation.

 It’s not sustainable nor healthy to deprive yourself of enough calories to get through each day.